inetic/inetic.github.io/_posts/2016-05-19-android-unreal-and-lla.md

   }
 ```

 And finally the juicy part where we generate some audio data.
-As promised, these data shall be all zeros whenever there is nothing to play, but when the user touches our actor we start feeding it a sine wave for one the duration of one second.
+As promised, these data shall be all zeros whenever there is nothing to play, but when the user touches our actor we start feeding it a sine wave for the duration of one second.

 ```cpp
   void AProceduralSoundActor::FillAudio(USoundWaveProcedural* Wave,